 Note: We like to include an asterisk at the start of the Name, so that we can keep track of which reason codes are used by our current Risk Framework.
 We have some historical CTA reason codes in place, and we want to be clear which CTA reasons to use moving forward.
 Now that you have a new CTA reason code, users can build CTAs with it.
 Users can open manual CTAs with this reason code, and Admins can also build automatic CTAs that use it.

-- Navigate to Administration > Rules Engine and click + RULE.
+- Navigate to Administration > Rules Engine and click Create Rule.

 - Select Custom rule type

 - Enter the rule name as Support: high/urgent priority ticket opened.

 - (Optional) Enter description as Looks for Support tickets and triggers when high priority ticket opens.